-The continuation to HIS9800A, HIS9801B is a combined seminar and project-based course, examining history as it is communicated to, and understood by, the public.
-The theory, history and practice of public history will be discussed, and students will learn the methods and skills used by public historians through guest speakers, site visits, workshops and projects.
+Digital public history is the use of computers, digital media, and other tools for historical research, analysis, presentation and practice.
+This course focuses on how the use of digital technology affects the production and communication of history within the public sphere.
+HIS9808B supplements the other two mandatory courses (9800A; 9801B) for students enrolled in the public history field of the History MA.
+It is a combined seminar and project-based course, examining history as it is communicated to, and understood by, the public.
+Students will explore the theory, history and practice of digital public history, and learn the digital methods and skills used by public historians through site visits, workshops and projects.